DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

               |                           |                           |
 ```

-It is crucial to **channel all traffic through Cloudflare** before reaching the origin to optimize security measures, conserve origin bandwidth, and efficiently utilize origin resources.
-Cloudflare essentially becomes the _gatekeeper_.
+> Note: It is crucial to **channel all traffic through Cloudflare** before reaching the origin to optimize security measures, masking the origin IP address, conserve origin bandwidth, and efficiently utilize origin resources.
+Cloudflare essentially becomes the _gatekeeper_ (proxy).

 My personal favorite approach involves deploying the **[Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)** by installing the `cloudflared` daemon on the origin server.
 This setup establishes outbound-only connections to Cloudflare's global network, eliminating the need for the origin server's IP address, firewall configuration or any port forwarding.
 Instead, the [Cloudflare Tunnel hostname](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/routing-to-tunnel/dns/) becomes the designated _origin_.